KB Associates (“KBA”) is a consulting firm dedicated to enabling managers successfully establish and operate investment funds.

 6. Draft required legal documentation

-The following key legal documents (in addition to the business plan and RMP) must be drafted by the UCITS’ legal advisor and filed with the Central Bank of Ireland as part of the UCITS approval process:
+The following key legal documents (in addition to the business plan and RMP) must be drafted by the UCITS’ legal advisor and filed with the Central Bank as part of the UCITS approval process:

 - Constitutive documents (Trust Deed for a Unit Trust/Deed of Constitution for a CCF/Instrument of Incorporation for an ICAV)